-Landowners who carry out sensitive countryside management can dramatically improve the feeding areas and habitats for greater horseshoe bats.
+Landowners who carry out sensitive countryside management can really improve the feeding areas and habitats for greater horseshoe bats.

-Our Advisory Officers have already completed over 200 farm visits and held various farming workshops to show how the project can provide advice and support over the next few years.
-We also offer advice on the new Stewardship schemes.
+Our Advisory Officers have already completed over 500 farm visits.
+They have also held a varied programme of farm workshops.
+These are designed to show how the project can provide advice and support over the next few years.
+Advisors can also offer advice on Stewardship schemes.

 Our priority areas are Avon Valley/Harbertonford, Berry Head, Bovey Tracey, Branscombe/Southleigh, Braunton, Buckfastleigh, Chudleigh, Dartmouth, Gunnislake.